janisaiad/HFT/README.md

 ## Usage

-The project is structured to support various research workflows:
+The project is structured to support various research workflows in the future:

 1. Data Processing
    ```python